Fig 1. Location of T Tauri in the sky. Credit Jerry Lodriguss:

 Fig 2.
 T Tauri with Hind's Variable Nebula to the right.
 Image credit: Two Micron All Sky Survey.

 Fig 3.
 A T Tauri star embedded within nebulosity.

-Like all of its kind, T Tauri is an irregular variable.
+Like all members of its kind, T Tauri is an irregular variable.
 It has been known to shine as brightly as magnitude 9.3 and as dimly as magnitude 14, though for the past century or so it has tended toward the brighter end of this range.
-It can vary by a few tenths of a magnitude on nearly a daily basis without any discernable pattern.
+It can vary by a few tenths of a magnitude on nearly a daily basis without any discernible pattern.

-As if all this were not enough, T Tauri turns out to have a binary companion, detected by its infrared glow, 0.5 to 0. arc-second to the south (hence known as T Tauri S, while T Tauri becomes T Tauri N), and there is even data to such that T Tauri is a triple-star system.
+Much more recently, 30 arcsec west of the brightest point in Hind's nebula has been uncovered a Herbig-Haro object – a jet of the type commonly associated with young, mass-ejecting stars.
+As if all this were not enough, T Tauri turns out to have a binary companion, detected by its infrared glow, 0.5 arcsec to the south – hence known as T Tauri S, while T Tauri becomes T Tauri N – and there is even data to such that T Tauri is a triple-star system.

 A T Tauri star is a very young, lightweight star, less than 10 million years old and under 3 solar masses, that it still undergoing gravitational contraction.
 It represents an intermediate stage between a protostar and a low-mass main sequence star like the Sun (see Fig 3).

 T Tauri stars are found only in nebulae or very young clusters, have low-temperature (G to M type) spectra with strong emission lines and broad absorption lines.
 They are more luminous than main sequence stars of similar spectral types, and they have a high lithium abundance, which is a pointer to their extreme youth, as lithium is rapidly destroyed in stellar interiors.